Understanding Septic Tanks

 Then Allerton will survey the situation, taking measurements, asking details questions and come up with an answer.
 The result is often the installing of the ConSept.

-Allerton Septic tank conversion It is a piece of kit, made to measure, installed in the septic tank via the lid.
+It is a piece of kit, made to measure, installed in the ST via the lid.
 The anaerobic bacteria are blown away by the powerful air blower which creates an aerobic condition and encourages the good aerobic bacteria to live, breed and multiply, living on the organic material and breaking down much of the chemicals too.

 This is good news, sure, but how to get rid of the effluent when the soakaway has failed?

-Allerton simply dig down to the outlet pipe and put an expanding plug in the pipe as it leaves the tank, preventing any water in the ground getting back into the septic tank.
+Allerton simply dig down to the outlet pipe and put an expanding plug in the pipe as it leaves the tank, preventing any water in the ground getting back into the ST.

 Now the clever bit, we use the air syphonically to lift the treated water from the tank up to ground level, into a sample chamber just 200 mm deep.